HamzaAnis/MPILeaderElectionProtocol/README.md

-# LeaderElectionProblem
+# LeaderElectionPrtocol
 ##The implementation of the most common problem in the distributed computing.
-Leader Election Problem
+Leader Election Protocol